 Try to avoid harsh midday sun unless you’re going for that high-contrast look.

 Artificial light is a different beast.
-You need it when natural light isn’t an option.
-Use it to fill in shadows, create mood, or highlight specific areas.
+You need it when natural light isn’t an option, to fill shadows, create mood, or highlight specific areas.

 Experiment with different light sources like lamps, ring lights, or even your phone’s flashlight.